apatry/twitter-sampler/README.md

 where `credentials.clj` contains your twitter credentials, `-n` specifies the number of tweets to download and `tweets.json` is the file where tweets are saved.
+You can also specify a proxy configuration file using `-p`, see `proxy-sample.clj` for a sample configuration file.

 For details about tweets structure, see https://dev.twitter.com/docs/platform-objects/tweets.